Scheduling State

 We stop the task from being stolen in the future, and change task duration accounting as if the task has stopped.

-Asynchronous request (through bulk comms) from a Worker to refresh the who_has for some keys.
-Not to be confused with scheduler.who_has, which is a synchronous RPC request from a Client.
+Request from a Worker to refresh the who_has for some keys.
+Not to be confused with scheduler.who_has, which is a dedicated comm RPC request from a Client.

 - async handle_worker(comm: distributed.comm.core.Comm, worker: str) None [source]¶